aws-deepracer-community/deepracer-for-cloud/docs/metrics.md

 Once running Grafana should be accessible via a web browser on port 3000, e.g http://localhost:3000 The default username is `admin`, password `admin`.
 You will be prompted to set your own password on first login.

-Note: Grafana can take 60-90 seconds to perform initial internal setup.
+*Note: Grafana can take 60-90 seconds to perform initial internal setup the first time it is started.
 The web UI will not be available until this is complete.
-You can check the status by viewing the grafana container logs if necessary.
+You can check the status by viewing the grafana container logs if necessary.*

 The metrics stack will remain running until stopped (`dr-stop-metrics`) or the machine is rebooted.
 It does not need to be restarted in between training runs and should automatically pick up metrics from new models.